RobToMars/DeepSeek/README.md

     - Open your project in PyCharm.
     - Navigate to `Run > Edit Configurations`.
     - Add a new configuration for `fake_ollama_server.py`.
-    - Add your DeepSeek API key as an environment variable in the run configuration.
+    - Add your DeepSeek API key as `API_KEY` environment variable in the run configuration.

 ---